-Day 3: Volunteers will visit the downtown Puerto Princesa with a visit to the butterfly park, a visit to the famous local church and memorial park.
+Day 3: Volunteers will visit the downtown Puerto Princesa with a visit to the famous local church and memorial park.
 After lunch in Puerto Princesa, volunteers will visit Palawan Museum followed by some shopping time at the local shopping mall.

 Day 4: After breakfast, volunteers will visit Nara, the local township and have a chance to experience the local market here.
 After lunch in Nara volunteers will spend time refreshing at a nearby waterfall and watering hole for a chance to swim and relax.
 In the evening, volunteers will meet about the upcoming placements and receive the placement specific orientation.